RolandWarburton/casa/README.md

 The working directory is the current directory you are executing the script from.
 Not where the script actually might be.

-Please keep the working directory this in mind, if you are executing from the home directory then any symlink pointing to a file inside the home directory could potentially be removed.
+Please keep the working directory in mind, if you are executing from the home directory then any symlink pointing to a file inside the home directory could potentially be removed.